miyagawa/Dist-Zilla-Plugin-Test-CleanNamespaces/README.md

 ## skip

 A regular expression describing a module name that should not be checked.
-Can be repeated more than once.
+Can be used more than once.

 # TO DO (or: POSSIBLE FEATURES COMING IN FUTURE RELEASES)